KPXE-TV: Paxson and Ion ownership

-On September 24, 2020, Scripps (owner of KSHB-TV and KMCI-TV) announced that it would purchase Ion Media for $2.65 billion, with financing from Berkshire Hathaway.
-With this purchase, Scripps divested 23 Ion-owned stations to Inyo Broadcast Holdings, including KPXE-TV (as Scripps already owns two stations in the Kansas City market).
-The divestitures allowed the merged company to fully comply with the FCC local and national ownership regulations.
-Inyo has agreed to maintain Ion affiliations for the divested stations.
+On September 24, 2020, Scripps announced that it would purchase Ion Media for $2.65 billion.
+With this purchase, Scripps divested 23 Ion-owned stations to Inyo Broadcast Holdings, including KPXE-TV, as Scripps already owned two stations in the Kansas City market.
+The divestitures allowed the merged company to fully comply with FCC local and national ownership regulations.
+Inyo agreed to maintain Ion affiliations for the divested stations.